PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 ### Audrey Tang:
 Yeah.
 So our point is that democracy can deliver — if it becomes more democratic, so that everybody can participate.

-You mentioned Chiang Kai-shek's relocation of the ROC government to Taiwan in the '40s.
+You mentioned Chiang Kai-shek's relocation [laughs] of the ROC government to Taiwan in the '40s.

 At the time, there's very — like, people with very different life experiences suddenly having to coexist together.